LucJoh/VHDLCommLib/i2c/README.md

 ```

 # sim
-- Purpose: Compile and simulate all test cases using ModelSim.
+- Purpose: Compile and simulate all test cases.
 - Usage:

 ```sh